jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 .. note::

-    In CSCI 161, most file IO was done by reading/writing a single line at a time from/to the file.
+    In the Python implementation in the previous course, most file IO was done by reading/writing a single line at a time from/to the file.
 It is entirely possible to read/write one line at a time in Java, but here, when reading from a file, notice that the whole contents of the file is read as a single string and then parsed.
 Similarly, when writing to a file, the whole string is created before it is written to the file as a single string.

 .. note::